shelldog/Pure-Vanilla-Javascript-Projects/README.md

 This repo contains all the projects coded by Vanilla JavaScript, HTML5, CSS3.
 (No frameworks, no libraries).
 - 🌱 Using pure JavaScript, HTML5, CSS3
-- 🔭 Still optmizing and fixing code to become better
+- 🔭 Still optimizing and fixing code to become better

 ## Countdown Timer